Skip to main content

 import 'dhx-todolist-package/dist/todo.css';

-Note that depending on the used package, the source files can be minified.
-In this case make sure that you are importing the CSS file as todo.min.css.
+Depending on the package, the source files can be minified.
+Import the CSS file as todo.min.css in that case.

 import { ToDo, Toolbar } from '@dhx/trial-todolist';